wetdog/wetdog/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Sound Datasets exploration and audio similarity.
+- 🔭 I’m currently working on Speech synthesis, Sound Datasets exploration and audio similarity.
 - 🌱 I’m currently learning Webaudio and JS.
 - 👯 I’m looking to collaborate on AI for good, ML Audio, and Embedded audio projects.
 - 📫 How to reach me: jose091 [at] ccrma.stanford.edu